 32) Tyson Roberts, three communications, relative to the LACES summer camp program, with as response from Kimberly Simonet, Recreation Supervisor.
+Referred to General

 33) Benito Compito, relative to Skid Row issues.

 34) Cara Lang, relative to feral cats in the proposed 1st and Broadway Civic Center Park.